chloeli/beintoo-android-sdk/README.md

    	  }
 	}

-BeintooSDK also provide a method in where the developer can pass 2 parameters, one is the score to submit and the other is a threshold.
+BeintooSDK also provide a method where the developer can pass 2 parameters, one is the score to submit and the other is a threshold.
 If the user reached that threshold the method automatically assign a vgood.
 Here an example of submit 1 point and a threshold of 10 points.
-Every 10 points it will assign a good.
+Every 10 points it will assign a virtual good.

 	Beintoo.submitScoreWithVgoodCheck (context, 1, 10);

 By default this method use an AlertDialog and a multiple choice of virtual goods.
 If you want to specify other parameters you should call

-	Beintoo.submitScoreWithVgoodCheck (final Context ctx, int score, int treshold, boolean isMultiple,LinearLayout container, int notificationType)
+	Beintoo.submitScoreWithVgoodCheck (final Context ctx, int score, int treshold, boolean isMultiple, LinearLayout container, int notificationType)